Payment Options & Due Dates

 Accepted Forms of Payment

 Payments for all charges on the billing account (tuition, fees, room & board) can be made by cash or check in person at Swords Hall-First Floor.
 Payments can be made via checks mailed to:

 Payments can be made online by credit card.
-Effective June 1, 2014 a 2% fee is assessed on credit card transactions when using VISA, MasterCard, Discover, and American Express for tuition and fees.
+A 2% fee is assessed on credit card transactions when using VISA, MasterCard, Discover, and American Express for tuition and fees.
 The University can not accept credit card payments over the telephone.
 A payment kiosk will be available in Swords Hall for in-person credit card payments.
 At no additional charge online payments can be made by ACH debit from checking or savings accounts.

 If you have questions about using a credit card for student fees payments see FAQ-Credit Card Payments for Student Fees.

 Payments from Banks Located Outside the United States

 Bradley University has partnered with peerTransfer to provide you with an easy and secure method of sending international electronic payments.

 * save on bank fees and exchange rates in over 48 currencies,